Ahmad45123/ExtremePAWN/README.md

 	4)Better syntax highlighting for the code.

-Refer to the SAMP forum thread for more info here : [ First version not released in forums yet].
+Refer to the SAMP forum thread for more info here : http://forum.sa-mp.com/showthread.php?t=532627